 - Date of travel

 - Address of destination

 - Name of meeting

 - Purpose of meeting

-- Miles traveled.
+- Miles traveled

 - Calculated mileage expense (must show IRS mileage rate used and miles traveled)

 - Parking, tolls, etc.

 - Agendas for meetings

 - Travel maps showing mileage and route taken (if tolls are being charged, the route map must show that a toll road was taken)

-Receipts for parking and tolls (toll roads should not be used only for convenience; receipts include EZ-Pass printout)
+- Receipts for parking and tolls (toll roads should not be used only for convenience; receipts include EZ-Pass printout)

-Section 6.4 - Reimbursement Request Timeline
+Section 6.4 - Claim Timeline

-Project Agreement Execution: Reimbursement requests can only be submitted after the project agreement has been fully executed by all parties.
+Project Agreement Execution: Claims can only be submitted after the project agreement has been fully executed by all parties and the grant encumbrance has been removed.

-Submission of Reimbursement Requests: Reimbursement requests must be submitted at least quarterly and can be submitted monthly.
-No more than one reimbursement request may be submitted each month for each program/project.
+Submission of Claims: Claims must be submitted at least quarterly and can be submitted monthly.
+No more than one claim may be submitted each month for each program/project.
 (See Exceptions to One Request Per Month rule below.)
 Expenses must be billed to the grant project during which the expenses were paid or incurred.

-Review and Payment Timeframe: DRPT will make every effort to review and remit payment within 30 days from submission of the reimbursement request.
-Each reimbursement request must be approved by the DRPT Program Manager.
-It may take five to ten business days from the time the Program Manager approves a reimbursement request to when the grant recipient receives payment.
+Review and Payment Timeframe: DRPT will make every effort to review and remit payment within 30 days from submission of the claim.
+Each claim must be approved by the DRPT Program Manager.
+It may take five to ten business days from the time the Program Manager approves a claim until the grant recipient receives payment.
 Insufficient documentation, such as the absence of a "Summary Sheet" (see chapter 6.0), missing vendor invoice copy, or other missing information can delay approvals and result in a payment exceeding 30 days.